team-301/team-301.github.io/user-needs.md

 cleaning.
 Moreover, it aims to support and increasingly affect solar panel users and new customers.

+**Product Requirements**

+In the product requirement we converted the most ranked needs into requirements for our project.

 **Objectives**

 Our project aims to spread the culture of solar panels and make them more efficient for old and new users.
-Our main goal is to build an easy-to-set-up, lightweight, and good-quality solar panel cleaner that reacts fast whenever it feels a certain quantity of dust.
-On the other hand, it will be featured with different sensors such as temperature.
+Our main goal is to build an easy-to-set-up, lightweight, and good-quality solar panel cleaner that reacts when the temperature is less than 25C.
+Our product will be featured with a temperature sensor and motor driver to react fast and clean the panels at night.

 **Stakeholders**